suneeta-mall/fable-flow/docs/features/narration.md

 # AI Narration

-Fable Flow's narration feature transforms your story into engaging, professional-quality audio narration.
-Using advanced text-to-speech technology, it creates natural-sounding voiceovers that bring your story to life.
+FableFlow converts your story into audio narration using text-to-speech.

 ## Overview

-The narration pipeline converts your story into audio through:

-* Voice selection and customization
-* Emotional tone matching
-* Pacing and emphasis control
-* Background music integration
-* Sound effect placement
+The pipeline handles voice selection, emotional tone matching, pacing and emphasis, and integration with background music and sound effects.

 ## Key Features

 ### Voice Generation

-The system provides:

-* Multiple voice options
-* Age-appropriate tones
-* Emotional expression
-* Character voice differentiation
-* Educational clarity
+Offers multiple voices with age-appropriate tones, emotional expression, and per-character differentiation.

 ### Audio Enhancement

-Enhances narration with:

-* Natural pauses and pacing
-* Emotional emphasis
-* Character voice distinction
-* Educational tone adjustment
-* Background music integration
+Applies natural pauses, emphasis, and tone adjustments, then balances narration against background music.

 ### Multiple Output Formats

-Supports various audio formats:

-* WAV for high quality
-* MP3 for compatibility
-* M4A for mobile devices
-* OGG for web use
-* AAC for streaming
+Outputs WAV, MP3, M4A, OGG, and AAC for high-quality, mobile, web, and streaming use.

 ## Agent Architecture

-FableFlow uses a dedicated **Narrator Agent** that:

-- Converts manuscript text to natural-sounding speech
-- Applies appropriate emotional tone and pacing
-- Generates high-quality audio files for storytelling
-- Integrates with video and book production
+A dedicated **Narrator Agent** converts manuscript text to speech, applies tone and pacing, produces audio files, and integrates with video and book production.

 ## Usage